 - Cut off a stem that is around 5-7 inches long from its growing end.
 Cut below the plant node, adding two or more nodes per cutting.
 Plant five or more cuttings for a bushy plant.

 - Remove some leaves from its lower end, keeping more at its upper end.

 - Plant your cuttings in a moist preprepared soil pot, around 3 inches deep.
 The nodes need to be planted under the prepared soil.

 - Place the pot or container in a warm and ventilated area that had medium indirect light.
 The growing cuttings should have medium-light rather than a strong and bright light exposure early on.

 - Water the soil using a spray, doing so mildly.
-Before watering again, the soil needs to be 70% dry,
+Before watering again, the soil needs to be 70 percent dry,

-- After 3 months, you’ll start to see a young Hoya Wayetii!
+- After three months, you’ll start to see a young Hoya Wayetii!